sharproyalz/personal-portfolio/README.md

 ## Personal Portfolio

-I created a website to put my profile, technologies I used, projects and etc
+I created a website to put my profile, technologies I used, projects and etc.

 ### Changelog